MerlinMason/wp-starter/README.md

     bower install

-Once Grunt is installed (http://gruntjs.com/getting-started) you can install all dependencies by running (you may have to use 'sudo':
+Once Grunt is installed (http://gruntjs.com/getting-started) you can install all dependencies by running (you may have to prefix this with 'sudo'):

     npm install